 In November, on the one-year anniversary of the Congress Too letter, Purple Campaign President Ally Coll Steele co-signed a letter to House and Senate leadership, urging them to pass the CAA during the lame-duck session.
 Read the full letter here.

-STEP 10: calling upon lead negotiators in the house and senate to act on #CAANow
+STEP 10: called upon lead negotiators in the house and senate to act on #CAANow

-It's been nearly six months since the Senate first passed the CAA, and still the House and Senate have not yet agreed upon a finalized version of their #MeToo bill.
-We are asking our supporters to help push the CAA over the finish line by tweeting at lead negotiators in the House and Senate to make sexual harassment reform a legislative priority during the current lame-duck session.
+During the lame-duck session, we asked our supporters to help push the CAA over the finish line by tweeting at lead negotiators in the House and Senate to enact sexual harassment reform before the end of the 115th Congress.

 The State of Our Union